 With many medical alert systems on the market, how do you know which one to choose?
 Today we’re going to have a look at one of our favorite medical alert systems, QMedic.
 We first reviewed QMedic in 2014, now the company has updated their products, so we are taking another tour of QMedic’s alert system.

-The Stuff We Liked: Choice of pendant or wristband, completely waterproof, two year battery life.
-Excellent base station range around home, choice of landline or cellular base station.
+Choice of pendant or wristband, completely waterproof, two-year battery life.
+Excellent base station range around the home, choice of landline or cellular base station.
 Activity alerts to detect deviations in sleep and activity patterns, choice of monitoring center or caregiver notifications.
 Very simple and competitive pricing plans.

-The Bottom Line: QMedic remains one of our top recommended systems for the ease of use, simplicity of high tech equipment and additional activity tracking not common with other medical alert products.
+QMedic remains on the list of recommended medical alert systems for the ease of use, simplicity of high tech equipment and additional activity tracking not common with other medical alert products.

 The Basics of QMedic Medical Alert Systems

-QMedic’s alert system is based around the traditional pendant with base unit model.
-The base unit is fitted with a speakerphone, making two way communication possible at all times.
+QMedic’s alert system is based around the traditional pendant with a base unit model.
+The base unit is fitted with a speakerphone, making two-way communication possible at all times.